claritylab/lucida/tools/deploy/README.md

 # Deploy Lucida using Kubernetes

+[instructions.ipynb](instructions.ipynb) is a complete walkthrough for deplyoment of Lucida on Mac using a Ubuntu 14.04 virtual machine.

+## Steps

 1. Prerequisites:
   Docker is installed, port 8080 is not in use, and you have at least 18 GB of disk space and 7 GB of memory.